Sarkozy denies funding suspicions ahead of vote

 Pressure mounted on Sarkozy when investigator Michel Gentil placed Patrice de Maistre, Bettancourt's former wealth manager, in custody last week.

-Gentil wants to know more about de Maistre's ties to the then-treasurer of Sarkozy's party, former labour minister Eric Woerth, who, like de Maistre, is formally under investigation.
+Gentil wants to know more about de Maistre's ties to the then-treasurer of Sarkozy's party, former labor minister Eric Woerth, who, like de Maistre, is formally under investigation.

 Investigations focus on Swiss cash withdrawals of as much of 800,000 euros ($1.07 million) in the months prior to Sarkozy's May 2007 election victory.